window-maker/dockapps/docs/guidedtour/prefs.rst

   other windows or the edges of the screen.
 The slider defines the threshold.
   Some applications' title bars may disappear at the top of the screen, with the window being too high for the screen area.
-Setting the edge resistance to "0" may solve this problem.
+Setting the edge resistance to "0" may solve this problem

+- *Mod+Wheel*

+  You can define, how many pixels window should increment/decrement by using modifer keys + mouse wheel.
+By default, CTRL+wheel will change window size horizontally, while SUPER+wheel vertically.

+..
-- *Open dialogs in the same workspace as their owners*
+   1. *Open dialogs in the same workspace as their owners*

       Obviously, whether to force dialog boxes "spawned" by an application to open in same workspace as their owners.

+- *When maximizing*

+  This option allows the window to cover (or not) icons or the dock when maximizing.

 - *Opaque move/resize*